 Over 80 thousand people endured a downpour of biblical proportions when they attended the AUOB (All Under One Banner) procession in Glasgow on Saturday, 11 January (Please remember that date.
 It’s important at the end of the piece).
 It’s testament to their strength of feeling that so many walked happily from Kelvingrove to Glasgow Green to show their support for Scotland’s right to choose its own destiny.
-This is a soundscape of the day with a completely partisan collection of soundbites from the day.
+This is a soundscape of the day with a completely partisan collection of soundbites (well, they would be).

 It was a bleak day when I sought shelter in Dunkeld Cathedral only to come across the Dunkeld Handbell Ringers.
 The team play there every other Thursday afternoon during the summer season.
 I met some of the group before a practice session just across the river Tay in Birnam.